The Abbey’s grounds are open to those who wish to visit from 4:00 AM to 10:00 PM each day.

 - Are expected to attend all scheduled church services for the visitors;

-- Staying over ten (10) days, are required to submit permit from the Bishop prior to arrival;
+- Staying over fourteen (14) days, are required to obtain a written permission from the Bishop prior to arrival;

 - Female retreatants are allowed to stay for an overnight retreat at the Abbey only when accompanied for the whole duration of their stay by: 1) a Priest, 2) father 3) husband, or 4) brother or son, only if they are 18 years of age or older.
 This must be indicated in the ‘Comments’ section of the ‘Family Registration’ form.